astashov/liftosaur/blog/docs/index.md

   }
 ~}

-Squat / 3x8 / progress: custom(attempt: 0, increment: 10lb) { ...Bench Press }
+Squat, Barbell / 3x8 / progress: custom(attempt: 0, increment: 10lb) { ...Bench Press, Barbell }
 {% endplannercode %}

 You can see that now we use `state.increment` in `weights += state.increment` expression.
 And we use different values for `increment` - `5lb` in Bench Press and `10lb` in Squat.